cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 ## model_architecture
 The trainer will instantiate a model via code.
 This specifies the python class (model factory) to be instantiated and invoked (via `__call__`) to generate a model.
-NOTE: all arguments are passed by name, not position so the names must match.
+NOTE: all arguments are passed by name, not position, so the names must match.
-The `__call__` method for image data sets should take the following arguments:
+The `__call__` method for image datasets should take the following arguments:

 * img_width : width in pixels
 * img_height : height in pixels
-* channels : integer number of channels image.
+* channels : integer number of channels in the image.
-* num_classes : The number of output classes of the model
+* num_classes : The number of output classes of the model.

 ```
 class <MyClass>